Dr. Coco works with children and adolescents in the Child Anxiety Center at EBTCS.

 About Dr. Coco

-Dr. Coco is pursuing advanced training and specialization in the treatment of anxiety and related disorders in children and adolescents and comes to EBTCS with considerable prior training in the treatment of youth and families.
+Dr. Coco completed her postdoctoral fellowship in the treatment of anxiety and related disorders in children and adolescents at EBTCS and has considerable training in the treatment of youth and families.

 Dr. Coco has broad experience helping children, adolescents, and families build on their strengths to overcome challenges.
 She has provided therapeutic support to children and families in a range of settings including public and private schools, clinical settings, and family homes.
 Dr. Coco particularly loves helping children, adolescents, and parents understand and triumph over anxiety and related disorders.